-ACTION: You will identify various types of radio communication structures/operations and how they are graphically represented.

-CONDITION: You will use the information provided in this subcourse.

-STANDARD: To demonstrate competency of this task, you must achieve a minimum of 70 i IT0301
+- ACTION: You will identify various types of radio communication structures/operations and how they are graphically represented. - CONDITION: You will use the information provided in this subcourse. - STANDARD: To demonstrate competency of this task, you must achieve a minimum of 70 percent on the subcourse examination.